As published at Ad Ultima blog on 15 April 2020 – interview with Anouk Schoenmakers, partner Bluecrux

 People often think that change management is all about the soft, communicative (and often non-measurable) side of the change in question.
 Nothing could be further from the truth, though, as a change strategy takes the concrete results into account as well.
 We asked Anouk Schoenmakers from Bluecrux about her perspective on change management and the factors that she considers important.
 Ad Ultima Group already knew Bluecrux through one of our shared customers, VCST.

 Ad Ultima Group worked with Bluecrux on the successful change project at VCST, a company producing parts for the automotive industry.
 In this process, Bluecrux took responsibility for the business transformation element while Ad Ultima Group oversaw the implementation of a number of important technologies.
 “VCST approached us in early 2017, looking for help with their digital transformation,” says Anouk Schoenmakers from Bluecrux.
 “The company needed to transform in order to survive.
 The smart factory vision (what is the future of the factory, what are the desired results?), was developed before the new system implementations began.
 When we were working with Ad Ultima Group, it soon became clear that we shared the same vision, working together to help the customer achieve results.
 Incidentally, an ecosystem that cooperates well to achieve a shared objective is an important key to success as well.”

 When does change management come into play?

 “Change management is about keeping a company’s transformation process on track.
 There are a number of different circumstances in which a company might require a change strategy.
-Ideally, we would be brought in before the start of the transformation, in order to support the change from day one.
-However, we also get clients coming to us precisely because insufficient attention has been paid to the change strategy and they have realised the importance of placing more focus on this once the transformation is already well underway.”
+Ideally, we would be brought in before the start of the transformation in order to support the change from day one.
+However, we also get clients coming to us precisely because insufficient attention has been paid to the change strategy, and they have realized the importance of placing more focus on this once the transformation is already well underway.”

 “The ‘why’ is a very important element if you want to make a change.
 If you don’t know why you want to change, don’t do it.”